 With many employers frequently listing experience as the top requirement when recruiting, work placements have become an increasingly popular way for people to take their first step on the career ladder.
-So every year Gad’s Hill School packs off its Lower 5 (Year 10) pupils for a week’s worth of experience across a range of industries.
+So every year Gad’s Hill School packs off its L5th (Year 10) pupils for a week’s worth of experience across a range of industries.

 From accountancy and adventure centres to teaching and veterinary care; the pupils gain valuable insight into the world of work, meeting new people, and developing a sense of responsibility.
 They are also able to consider their post-16 options more realistically and discover the qualifications and pathways required for them to reach their career goal.